 - Undo/Redo: Reverts to the state before the previous edit action, or re-executes the previous edit action.
 During the editing process the action names change dynamically to indicate what will be undone or redone, for example, Undo crop image and Redo rotate right.

 - Viewing actions:

 - Zoom: Zooms the image to fit the window or to the actual image size.
 Once you have scaled to fit you can continue to resize your browser and the image will continue to adapt dynamically.

 - Image size (in pixels) below the image.

 - Cancel editing and Save changes.
 Both actions close the editor and return you to the Asset dialog.
 The button names change dynamically to Crop image and Cancel after executing a crop, but for other editing actions they retain their default state.

 You can edit a number of images simultaneously by opening the image editor in multiple tabs.
 This is useful when making the same edits to many images, for exampleto the same size or .

 Editing images in other apps

 You can edit images directly in other apps that use them.
-For example in the Contacts app.
 The procedure and actions are identical to those in theand function in exactly the same way.